ethereum/ethereum-org-website/src/content/developers/tutorials/all-you-can-cache/index.md

 When using rollups the cost of a byte in the transaction is a lot more expensive than the cost of a storage slot.
 Therefore, it makes sense to cache as much information as possible on chain.

-In this article the developer learns how to create and use a caching contract in such a way that any parameter value that is likely to be used multiple times will be cached and available for use (after the first time) with a much smaller number of bytes, and how to write off chain code that uses this cache.
+In this article you learn how to create and use a caching contract in such a way that any parameter value that is likely to be used multiple times will be cached and available for use (after the first time) with a much smaller number of bytes, and how to write off chain code that uses this cache.

 If you want to skip the article and just see the source code, [it is here](https://github.com/qbzzt/20220915-all-you-can-cache).
 The development stack is [Foundry](https://book.getfoundry.sh/getting-started/installation).